 Watching the American election season from abroad is like slowing down as you pass a car accident on the highway.
-You don’t really want to see the damage, yet you can’t seem to stop yourself from looking.
+You don’t really want to see the damage, but you can’t seem to stop yourself from looking.
 It has nothing to do with you, yet you’re fascinated.

 The US presidential election

 I gave up citizenship almost a year ago, so, officially, the US election is none of my concern.
 (Except to the extent that everybody who meets me and hears my American accent immediately asks me about Trump.)